nurkiewicz/nurkiewicz.com/docs/_posts/podcast/2021-06-15-restful_apis.md

 This feature is abbreviated as HATEOAS.

 These and other guidelines allow building APIs that take what's best from HTTP protocol.
-For example, built-in support for caching and humand-readable representation.
+For example, built-in support for caching and human-readable representation.
 Of course, not every API that claims to be RESTful follows all these guidelines.
 There's a Richardson Maturity Model for RESTful APIs, starting with level 0 for SOAP and alike.
 HATEOAS is level 3.